The Boatniks: Reception

 In 1970, the film earned an estimated $5 million in North American rentals.
 By 1976 this figure was up to $6.6 million.

 Roger Greenspun of The New York Times wrote that the film "isn't a good movie about boating, and it doesn't really try to be.
 It isn't good situation comedy either, though it does try to be."
 Variety wrote: "There's nothing that isn't familiar about the comedy in this Disney summer release, but it's so well handled that even anticipated gags come through with honors."
 Kevin Thomas of the Los Angeles Times called it "a better than usual Disney comedy.
 It wisely involves a lot of very good people in a series of mishaps of which they make the absolute most."
-Writing in The Washington Post, Judith Martin thought the film was "better than most", but she expressed concern about the "humor based on national and sexual stereotypes", including "[t]wo separate instances of the old Mexican-American caricature done in a way that no one would dare do about blacks these days."
 The Monthly Film Bulletin wrote: "Characteristically wholesome Disney comedy, quite enjoyable on its own unsophisticated level though not in the same class as The Love Bug, mainly because of a surfeit of dialogue (and a consequent lack of sight gags) and Robert Morse's slight unease in conveying the central character's easygoing amiability."